Ghykk3130/Obsidian/Homework/Physics 402 Problem Set 3.md

 The exit pupil is obviously the diaphragm itself.

-Standing at the center of the aperture stop, the only optical element that limit the field of view is the lens.
-So the lens is the field stop.
+Similarly, since there are only two elements in the optical system, the lens is the field stop.

 The entrance and exits windows are obviously the lens itself.